frankgreen72/termproject/README.md

 # termproject
-Repository the Term Project in GEOG 464 - Programming For Spatial Technology at Concordia University presented to Emory Shaw.
+Repository for my Term Project in GEOG 464 - Programming For Spatial Technology at Concordia University and presented to Professor Emory Shaw.